 - fruits such as pears, apples, and peaches

-Eliminating foods that contain these kinds of fermentable carbohydrates may help reduce your symptoms, but more studies need to be done.
+Eliminating foods that contain these kinds of fermentable carbohydrates may help reduce your symptoms.